ChatterjeeGroup-ISTA/PolyHorn/README.md

  - `SAT_heuristic` which should be set to `true` if the `Assume-SAT` heuristic should be used.
  - `unsat_core_heuristic` which should be set to `true` if the `UNSAT Core` heuristic should be used.

 The default value is 0 for all integer parameters and `false` for all boolean parameters.
+Default theorem is set based on the degree of Horn Clauses and default solver is z3.
+Also, all heuristics are set t false as default.

 See `config-example.json` as an example.